TurboWarp/docs/docs/development/extensions/compatibility.md

 ### Don't significantly change block behavior

 Trivial bug fixes are typically fine, but significant changes may break projects.
-This is a bit harder to quanitfy; the best way to make sure your changes don't break projects is extensive testing.
+This is a bit harder to quantify; the best way to make sure your changes don't break projects is extensive testing.

 ## What you can change